 It is important to be aware of the trend in CAO points; although these change every year and are difficult to predict.
-Knowing the points trend will give your son or daughter a general idea of what they need to aim for.
-A useful exercise would be to look at your son or daughter's results after the pre-exams to see how they compare with general points trends.
+Knowing the points trend will give your child a general idea of what they need to aim for.
+A useful exercise would be to look at your child's results after the pre-exams to see how they compare with general points trends.
 A full listing of CAO points for the previous year can be found on www.cao.ie